LeidenUniversityLibrary/cds-lab-homepage/docs/vre/index.md

 ## GitLab

 [GitLab](https://about.gitlab.com/) is an online version control system based on [git][].
-The University hosts a GitLab service that you can use after logging in with your ULCN credentials:
+The University hosts a GitLab service that you can use from the university network or EduVPN after logging in with your ULCN credentials:
 <https://gitlab.services.universiteitleiden.nl/>.

 Git is most often used for versioning and sharing software source code, but it works with